-- Nutrients – Because it is a native plant, it requires little or no fertilizer, although a dose of a slow release low phosphorus fertiliser like a 13-2-13, a 14-0-14 or a native blend fertiliser in the spring is recommended.
+- Nutrients – Because it is a native plant, it requires little or no fertiliser, although a dose of a slow release low phosphorus fertiliser like a 13-2-13, a 14-0-14 or a native blend fertiliser in the spring is recommended.

 Should I Fertilise Native Australian Plants?

 Because the Adenanthos Sericeus is a native Australian plant, it is well-adapted to the local environment and doesn’t really require additional nutrients.
 However, you can fertilise your tree with a single dose of slow-release or native blend fertiliser in the spring to boost growth.

 It is important to use a low phosphorus fertiliser, as native plants have adapted to the low phosphorus environment, and a high dose of phosphorus may damage the plant.